Open Actively Recruiting

 - History of atrial septostomy.

-- History of known uncorrected right-to-left shunt, persistently patent foramen ovale, or known Eisenmenger's physiology.
+- History of known uncorrected right-to-left shunt, clinically significant persistently patent foramen ovale, or known Eisenmenger's physiology.

 - Paroxysmal or uncontrolled atrial fibrillation.